DEXEOS/dexeos-api-public/README.md

 ### Place an order

 Please be careful about fee.
-For example if you want to buy something with `1.0000 EOS`, send `1.001 EOS` to `dexeoswallet` (for `0.1%` fee).
-If you want buy something with `1.0000 EOS` exactly, you have to reduce quantity of token what you want, for fit to `1.0000 EOS`.
+For example if you placed an order for buy a token, you will receive token what you want to buy and it will off by fee.
+If you sell, you will also receive token which calculated with fee.
+If you want buy some token exactly, you have to reduce or increase quantity of token what you want.

 #### Example (node.js)